Silicon carbide: Power electronic devices

 Beginning with Tesla Model 3 the inverters in the drive unit use 24 pairs of silicon carbide (SiC) MOSFET chips rated for 650 volts each.
 Silicon carbide in this instance gave Tesla a significant advantage over chips made of silicon in terms of size and weight.
 A number of automobile manufacturers are planning to incorporate silicon carbide into power electronic devices in their products.
-A significant increase in production of silicon carbide is projected, beginning with a large plant planned by Wolfspeed in upstate New York.
+A significant increase in production of silicon carbide is projected, beginning with a large plant opened 2022 by Wolfspeed, in upstate New York.

 LEDs

-The phenomenon of electroluminescence was discovered in 1907 using silicon carbide and the first commercial LEDs were based on SiC.
-Yellow LEDs made from 3C-SiC were manufactured in the Soviet Union in the 1970s and blue LEDs (6H-SiC) worldwide in the 1980s.
+The phenomenon of electroluminescence was discovered in 1907 using silicon carbide and some of the first commercial LEDs were based on this material.
+When General Electric of America introduced its SSL-1 Solid State Lamp in March 1967, using a tiny chip of semi-conducting SiC to emit a point of yellow light, it was then the world's brightest LED.
+By 1970 it had been usurped by brighter red LEDs, but yellow LEDs made from 3C-SiC continued to be manufactured in the Soviet Union in the 1970s and blue LEDs (6H-SiC) worldwide in the 1980s.

 Carbide LED production soon stopped when a different material, gallium nitride, showed 10–100 times brighter emission.
 This difference in efficiency is due to the unfavorable indirect bandgap of SiC, whereas GaN has a direct bandgap which favors light emission.
 However, SiC is still one of the important LED components: It is a popular substrate for growing GaN devices, and it also serves as a heat spreader in high-power LEDs.